willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 The compiler generates a binary which is then linked against the runtime library.

 This is a fine solution, and I actually recommend it over some of the hacks that I'll be describing in this post.
-However it's worth understanding some of the downsides of linking your runtime.
+However, it's worth understanding some of the downsides of linking your runtime.

 By separately compiling the executable and the runtime, we miss out on a lot of the optimisations available in LLVM.
 While the executable and the runtime can be optimised separately, information is lost in the boundary.